Skip to main content

 General Caveats

-There are many other JS engines with different design goals.
+There are many JS engines with different design goals.
 Some are designed for low-power or low-memory environments.
 Others aim for interoperability with specific programming languages or environments.
 Typically they support ES3 and are capable of running SheetJS code.

 Common browser and NodeJS APIs are often missing from light-weight JS engines.